The inventory of United States topographic maps at the Library of Science & Medicine (LSM) is searchable on the web. LSM has:

 OC - Oil and Gas Investigations Charts: Charts show stratigraphic information for certain oil and gas fields and other areas having hydrocarbon potential.

 OM - Oil and Gas Investigations Maps: Maps on planimetric or topographic bases of oil and gas fields or other areas having hydrocarbon potential; various scales; show geology and sub-surface geologic structure.

 SIM - Scientific Investigations Maps: Include both black-and-white and multicolor sheets and pamphlets and cover such diverse subjects as geology, bathymetry, vegetation, landforms, hydrology, hydrogeology, land classification, map projections, quality of water, aquifers, distribution of species, and maps of the Moon, planets, and other satellites.
 The series may also include oversize graphic presentations that are not maps, such as correlation charts, cross sections, block diagrams, or other charts or tables.
 The series may include collections of related maps or charts addressing different aspects of a single geographic area or scientific topic, issued separately or bound together in book format.

-Records for maps currently received appear in the Library Catalog.
-See for example, Geologic map of the Round Spring Quadrangle...
+Records for maps currently received appear in QuickSearch.
+See for example, Geologic map of the Round Spring Quadrangle....
 USGS thematic maps are kept in horizontal file cabinets in the reference map area on the first floor of LSM.
 They are arranged by series and number.